LincolnTx/docker-utils/README.md

 ## Docker utils
 Just a repo with a bunch of docker and docker compose files.
-Just the images that a common use
+Just the images that I common use

 ### Run